-We live and breathe in a world where cybersecurity dictates our lives.
+We live in a world where cybersecurity plays a major part in our professional and personal life.
 Having a high-level executive, such as a Chief Information Security Officer (CISO), who not only understands the business, but is also a highly-technical cybersecurity expert is crucial to most organizations.
 A CISO is responsible for the organization’s overall security program and provides the strategic leadership that’s essential for protecting the business data and other assets.
-You won’t ride a ship without a captain, why would you want to run a business without an experienced CISO leading your security program?
+You won’t ride a ship without a captain, why would you want to run a business without an experienced leader, such as CISO, leading your security program?

 Here are some of the benefits of hiring a vCISO from SeattlePro.